 - Pro: Tankless water heaters never run dry.

-Con: While tankless water heaters do provide water as you need it, they work best when you only use one water source at a time.
-That means if your family wants to run two showers or even the dishwasher and a shower simultaneously, you may need a second unit.
+Con: While tankless water heaters provide water as you need, they work best when you only use one water source at a time.
+Suppose your family wants to run two showers, the dishwasher, and a shower simultaneously.
+In that case, you may need a second unit.

 - Pro: Tankless units are more energy efficient.
 In homes that use less than 40 gallons per day, the savings can add up to 35%.

 Con: If you buy an electric model, you may need to upgrade your home’s electrical capacity.
 This upgrade may be costly in the short term.

 Con: This type of water heater costs much more than a traditional storage tank model.

 - Pro: Tankless heaters are more compact, take up less space, and are suitable for outdoor installations.